jkeohan/bonus_lectures/AWS/intro-to-dynamoDB/intro-to-dynamodb.md

 ### DynamoDB Methods

-Let's take a look at the documentation on how to work with DynamobDB by going to the [AWS Services SDK](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/index.html) page.
+Let's take a look at the documentation on how to work with DynamoDB by going to the [AWS Services SDK](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/index.html) page.
+There are currently 2 versions to choose from which we will do once we setup DynamoDB in the lambda function.

 <img src="https://i.imgur.com/tnShsuv.png" width=700/>